Hedging Hydrogen: Planning and Contracting Under Uncertainty for a Green Hydrogen Producer: Methodology

 \subsection{Objective Function}

-The same model and objective function are used for optimisation using each policy, and for testing of each policy's solution on each test set (although in testing design decisions are fixed\footnote{With one exception noted in Section \ref{subsubsec:case_study:model:constraints}.}).

-The model is organised as a 2-stage stochastic linear program, with the design decisions $x$ as first stage decisions.
-The second stage ‘operational’ decisions $u_{s,h}$ dictate the dispatching of the assets in one-hour timesteps $h$ for scenario $s$, based on the design decisions and realisations of that scenario's uncertain variables $w_{s,h}$.
+The model used is organised as a 2-stage stochastic linear program, with the design decisions $x$ as first-stage decisions.
+The second-stage ‘operational’ decisions $u_{s,h}$ dictate the dispatching of the assets in one-hour timesteps $h$ for scenario $s$.
+Operational states such as storage state-of-charge are denoted by $z_{s,h}$.
 Power values are always given in MW with costs in €/MW, while energy values are given in MWh with costs in €/MWh.

+The objective function minimises total annualised cost, in which $J^{d}$ represents the annualised overnight costs of the design decisions, and $J^{o}_s$ represents the net operational costs incurred for scenario $s$ due to spot market exchanges, PPA purchasing, demand curtailment penalties, and network charges, minus the green subsidies received.

-The objective function minimises total annualised cost.
-The risk aversion factor $\beta$ is used to toggle the weighting between the expected value of the operational cost, and the expected value of the $\alpha$ quantile worst-case scenario(s) (obtained by using the CVaR \cite{Rockafellar2000OptimizationValue-at-risk} risk measure, with additional formulation details provided in the Supplementary Material):
+The risk aversion factor $\beta$ is used to toggle the weighting between the expected value of the operational cost $J^{o}_{s}$, and the expected value of the worst-case scenario, which is obtained by using the Conditional Value at Risk (CVaR) risk measure (\cite{Rockafellar2000OptimizationValue-at-risk}) with $\alpha=0.99$ (additional CVAR formulation details provided in the Supplementary Material).

-This objective function formulation is similar to the one proposed in \cite{Carrion2007AConsumers}, but with a slight variation to ensure equal weighting between design versus operation costs, and easily adaptation to provide a number of common planning policies by changing the risk aversion parameter $\beta$ (as will be seen in Section \ref{sec:policies}).
+The objective function formulation shown in Equation (\ref{eq:obj_fun}) ensures that bias will not occur between operational costs and design costs, and it is easily adapted to provide a number of common planning policies by changing the risk aversion parameter $\beta$.
+The feasible spaces of the design decisions, operational decisions, and operational states are denoted by $\mathbb{X}$, $\mathbb{U}_{s,h}$, and $\mathbb{Z}_{s,h+1}$, respectively.
+These spaces are defined in detail for the case study in Section \ref{subsec:case_study:model}.

+The same model and objective function are used for optimisation using each planning policy, and for testing of each policy's solution on the out-of-sample set (although for testing the design decisions are fixed).